 Typically you should prompt the user to logout which requires a POST to remove the cookie.
 Otherwise an attacker could hotlink to your logout page causing the user to be automatically logged out.
 This means you will need a page to prompt the user to logout.

-If a logoutId is passed to the login page and the returned LogoutRequest’s ShowSignoutPrompt is false then it is safe to skip the prompt.
+If a logoutId is passed to the logout page and the returned LogoutRequest’s ShowSignoutPrompt is false then it is safe to skip the prompt.
 This would occur when the logout page is requested due to a validated client initiated logout via the end session endpoint.
-Your logout page process can continue as if they user submitted the post back to logout, in essence calling SignOutAsync.
+Your logout page process can continue as if the user submitted the post back to logout, in essence calling SignOutAsync.

 If your user has signed in with an external login, then it’s likely that they should perform an external logout of the external provider as well.